Attribution is required when using geoBoundaries.

 norway_all <- bind_rows(norway, norway_simp)

-# Plot ggplot2
+# Plot with ggplot2.

 ggplot(norway_all) +